RhinoRhys/radarr-collections/README.md

 > Traceback .....
 ImportError: No module named XXXX
 - You do not have the 'requests' or 'configparser' Python module(s) installed.
-- `pip install requests configparser`
+- unix `pip install requests configparser`
+- Windows `python -m pip install requests configparser`

 > Traceback .....
 KeyError: XXX
 - Please update your config files to the latest version